 Charles Smith serves as Vice President for Institutional Relations at Midwestern Seminary and oversees the offices of Admissions, Institutional Advancement, Alumni, Communications, Student Life and Events, and Center for Church Planting and Partnering.
 He earned a Business Administration degree from Mississippi College in 2007 and a Master’s of Divinity from Southern Baptist Theological Seminary in 2011, and he is currently pursuing a Ph.D. in Christian Leadership.

 Jared C. Wilson

-Jared C. Wilson is the Director of Content Strategy for Midwestern Seminary, managing editor of For The Church, and author of numerous books, including Gospel Wakefulness, The Pastor’s Justification, and The Prodigal Church.
+Jared C. Wilson is Assistant Professor of Pastoral Ministry, Spurgeon College, Author in Residence, and General Editor, For the Church, and author of numerous books, including Gospel Wakefulness, The Pastor’s Justification, and The Prodigal Church.
 In ministry for over twenty years, Wilson has also written numerous church resources and Bible studies, as well as contributed the study notes for 1 & 2 Peter and Jude in the ESV Gospel Transformation Bible.
 He is a graduate of Middle Tennessee State University in Murfreesboro, Tennessee.

 John Mark Yeats